- About LogicMonitor

-- Beginning with Collector version EA28.500/GD28.003, the Bourne shell is required for the Linux installation script.
+- For Collectors running version 28.500 (or higher numbered versions), the Bourne shell is required for the Linux installation script.
 If you are running on CentOS MinimalCD distribution, you may need to install the “vim-common” package to get the “xxd” binary that the installer depends on.

-- Beginning with Collector version EA28.100, the “sudo” package must be installed on Linux when running the Collector as a non-root user.
+- For Collectors running version 28.100 (or higher numbered versions), the “sudo” package must be installed on Linux when running the Collector as a non-root user.
 The installer will also make additions to /etc/sudoers to handle service restart and memory dumps.